m3au/meows/pages/about.md

 ---
 title: About Page
-description: Information about the meows.space project, team, and technology
+description: Documentation of the About page UI structure, content sections, and layout
 detail_level: General information
 tags: [frontend, pages, about, information, contact]
 route: /about